scorbajio/Amazon-Txn-Scraper/README.md

 bash run.sh
 ```

-Find all of your transactions from your amazon account in the `transactions` directory.
+Scraped transactions will appear as text files in the root of the project directory with the date and time of the scrape in the name.